imperfectlink/KeyboardRenderKit/docs/source/krkpanel.rst

 |

+Restore Meshes can be used when a keycap is unable to be relinked because it was duplicated, imported or pasted.
+What it does is reconnects it with the similarly named version that is already in the file.
+If you would like to use the imported one as the base then rename its object data to not have .001 at the end.

+|

+Restore Collections only appears when you have a collection asset selected.
+This allows you restore it to an editable state.

+|

 The Copy button here links the material from the active keycap object to all of the other selected keycaps while ingnoring non-keycap objects.

 .. image:: img/MatCopy.gif